exonum/exonum-doc/src/architecture/configuration.md

 Services may have their own configuration settings.
 Initialization on the node start up passes the configuration to all services deployed on the blockchain.
-The configuration for a service is stored in the overall configuration under a separate key equal to [the name of the service](services.md#service-identifiers).
+The configuration for a service is stored in the `services` subtree of the overall configuration under a separate key equal to [the name of the service](services.md#service-identifiers).

 !!! note "Example"
     [The anchoring service](../advanced/bitcoin-anchoring.md)
     stores in the configuration parameters of the RPC connection to a Bitcoin Core node, as well as the Bitcoin address used for anchoring.
+    These parameters are stored in the `services.btc_anchoring` section of the overall configuration.

 ## Configuration Parameters